ben-xo/sslscrobbler/README.txt

   Last.fm account.
 The authorization information is stored in a file called
   <username>-lastfm.txt

+  NOTE: you can include -L multiple times and scrobble to multiple accounts.

 Twitter options:
  -T or --twitter <session>:
   Post tracklists to Twitter.
 It will tweet once for every 'Now Playing'.